 Saffron contains an impressive variety of plant compounds that act as antioxidants — molecules that protect your cells against free radicals and oxidative stress.
 Notable saffron antioxidants include crocin, crocetin, safranal, and kaempferol.
 Crocin and crocetin are carotenoid pigments and responsible for saffron’s red color.
 Both compounds may have antidepressant properties, protect brain cells against progressive damage, improve inflammation, reduce appetite, and aid weight loss.

 Safranal gives saffron its distinct taste and aroma.
 Research shows that it may help improve your mood, memory, and learning ability, as well as protect your brain cells against oxidative stress.
 Lastly, kaempferol is found in saffron flower petals.
 This compound has been linked to health benefits, such as reduced inflammation, anticancer properties, and antidepressant activity.

 SUMMARY: Saffron is rich in plant compounds that act as antioxidants, such as crocin, crocetin, safranal, and kaempferol.
 Antioxidants help protect your cells against oxidative stress.

 May Improve Mood and Treat Depressive Symptoms

-Saffron is nicknamed the “sunshine spice.
+Saffron or ground saffron is nicknamed the “sunshine spice.
 That’s not just due to its distinct color, but also because it may help brighten your mood.
 In a review of five studies, saffron supplements were significantly more effective than placebos at treating symptoms of mild-to-moderate depression.

 Other studies found that taking 30 mg of saffron daily was just as effective as Fluoxetine, Imipramine, and Citalopram — conventional treatments for depression.
 Additionally, fewer people experienced side effects from saffron compared to other treatments.
 What’s more, both the saffron petals and thread-like stigma appear to be effective against mild-to-moderate depression.